IBM-SkillsAcademy/BlockchainDeveloper2019/application/org2/README.md

 ### Prerequisites (How to set up your machine)

 1. After spin up your fabric local network, navigate to the application folder.
+2. Open up `.env` file and modify it according to your machine
-2. Install all its dependencies by running
+3. Install all its dependencies by running

     ```bash
     npm install
     ```

-3. Run the app.
+4. Run the app.
     ```bash
     npm run start
     ```

-4. The app is now running!
+5. The app is now running!
 To check that the app is actually running you can go to:

     ```bash
         localhost:3000/api-docs
     ```

-5. To start using the app, please invoke `enroll-admin` and `register-user` first from the swagger
+6. To start using the app, please invoke `enroll-admin` and `register-user` first from the swagger

 ## Running the test